anthonysalvato3/anthonysalvato3.github.io/_posts/2024-04-18-is-oxidative-stress-the-root-cause-of-obesity.markdown

 Conversely, restoring proper antioxidant function should reduce oxidative stress in the hypothalamus, thereby lowering inflammation, increasing leptin sensitivity, and allowing the inhibition of NPY/AgRP neurons with lower calorie intake.

 In other words, a healthy redox balance means appetite functions properly.
 A stressed redox balance results in an appetite that is higher than it should be.
 This implies that by restoring proper redox balance through food choices—rather than by restricting calories—we can normalize our neural biochemistry to regulate appetite.
-Beyond eliminating ultraprocessed foods from the diet, [this guide](https://www.stopbigfood.com/food-guide) contains some guidelines for making healthy food choices aimed at increasing leptin sensitivity by reducing oxidative stress.
+Beyond eliminating ultra-processed foods from the diet, [this guide](https://www.stopbigfood.com/food-guide) contains some guidelines for making healthy food choices aimed at increasing leptin sensitivity by reducing oxidative stress.